-^fontenc package, siehe auch inputenc danish or -L german-duden or -L german-din5007 or -L polish or -L icelandic or L notice you've use the german or ngerman package option.
-This means that if you want to use makeindex instead of xindy you can use makeindex or second or can be stripaccents package option will effectively do, for example, \index{elite@\'elite} whereas the nostripaccents package option will effectively do, for example, \index{elite@\'elite}.
+^fontenc package, siehe auch inputenc option.
+This means that if you want to use makeindex. instead of xindy., you can use makeindex.'s -g.'s option.
+No UTF-8 support has been detected for this document.
+The stripaccents.'s package option will effectively do, for example, \index{elite@\'elite} whereas the nostripaccents.'s package option will effectively do, for example, \index{\'elite}.
 These options have no effect in UTF-8 mode.

-8. Don't forget there's also a 'number group, so let's have some numbers.
+s.
+Don't forget there's also a 'number group, so let's have some numbers.
 The Hitchhiker's Guide to the Galaxy. has of course propelled the number 42· to stardom, as the answer to life·, the universe· and everything.
 We usually deal in base 10·, but sometimes base 16· is useful to programmers, and computers prefer base 2· (and 2· is the only even· prime number·).
 A century· in cricket· means 100· runs, and in the calendar· 100· years.
 If you're using xindy·, you can provide a numbers group by adding the following to your .xdy module: